DMV Dealer Continuing Education

 - Include an “Offer Expires” date in every ad

-- “Free” merchandise, gifts or services that require the purchase of a vehicle
+- Offer “Free” merchandise, gifts or services that require the purchase of a vehicle

-- An underselling claim… “We have the lowest prices” or “we will beat any dealer’s price” unless you have conducted a recent survey providing these claims and you maintain records to substantiate the claim
+- Make an underselling claim such as “We have the lowest prices” unless you have conducted a recent survey documenting and proving these claims

 - Represent the dealer Documentation Fee as a governmental fee